gilbertchen/duplicacy/GUIDE.md

-   -t <tag>                   assign a tag to the backup -stats                     show statistics during and after backup -threads <n>               number of uploading threads -limit-rate <kB/s>         the maximum upload rate (in kilobytes/sec)
-   -vss                       enable the Volume Shadow Copy service (Windows only) -storage <storage name>    backup to the specified storage instead of the default one
+   -t <tag>                   assign a tag to the backup -stats                     show statistics during and after backup -threads <n>               number of uploading threads -limit-rate <kB/s>         the maximum upload rate (in kilobytes/sec) -vss                       enable the Volume Shadow Copy service (Windows only) -storage <storage name>    backup to the specified storage instead of the default one
 ```

 The *backup* command creates a snapshot of the repository and uploads it to the storage.
-If -hash is not provided,
-it will upload new or modified files since last backup by comparing file sizes and timestamps.
+If `-hash` is not provided,it will upload new or modified files since last backup by comparing file sizes and timestamps.
 Otherwise, every file is scanned to detect changes.

 You can assign a tag to the snapshot so that later you can refer to it by tag in other commands.

-If the -stats option is specified, statistical information such as transfer speed, the number of chunks will be displayed
-throughout the backup procedure.
+If the `-stats` option is specified, statistical information such as transfer speed, and the number of chunks will be displayed throughout the backup procedure.

-The -threads option can be used to specify more than one thread to upload chunks.
+The `-threads` option can be used to specify more than one thread to upload chunks.

-The -limit-rate option sets a cape on the maximum upload rate.
+The `-limit-rate` option sets a cap on the maximum upload rate.

-The -vss option works on Windows only to turn on the Volume Shadow Copy service such that files opened by other
-processes with exclusive locks can be read as usual.
+The `-vss` option works on Windows only to turn on the Volume Shadow Copy service such that files opened by other processes with exclusive locks can be read as usual.

-When the repository can have multiple storages (added by the *add* command), you can select the storage to back up to
-by giving a storage name.
+When the repository can have multiple storages (added by the *add* command), you can select the storage to back up to by giving a storage name.

 You can specify patterns to include/exclude files by putting them in a file named *.duplicacy/filters*.
 Please refer to the [Include/Exclude Patterns](https://github.com/gilbertchen/duplicacy-beta/blob/master/GUIDE.md#includeexclude-patterns) section for how to specify the patterns.